-Indians love their pressure cooker and I have four in total, each in different sizes – Small, Medium, Large and Extra-large, just like in clothing stores I steam the vegetables and cook my dhaal (lentils), meat, rice, payasams (dessert), you name it and that would have been cooked in my cooker.
+So after thinking about it for some time, I came up with the “One Pot South Indian Dinner Meals Party Idea”.
+For those of you who don’t know, “one pot” basically means a dish that can be cooked in the pressure cooker in a short time.
+Like any other Indian women, I love pressure cookers, I have four in total, all in different sizes (small, medium, large and extra large).
+I steam the vegetables and cook my dhaal (lentils), meat, rice, payasams (dessert), you name it and that would have been cooked in my cooker.
 You can find no house without one.
-It makes cooking fast and saves ton loads of gas.
+It makes cooking fast and saves tons of gas.
 We have been part of reducing carbon footprint for over 50 years now.
 That’s something to be proud of.
-Anyways coming back to my foodbuzz event, for today’s dinner – all the dishes were cooked in the pressure cooker.

 For the side, I steamed the cabbage for 1 whistle and tempered the fuming oil with mustard seeds, curry leaves, onions and green chillies.
 Saute and mixed in the cooked cabbage and for little color, I added turmeric powder and finally drizzled some coconut oil for an added earthiness.
 Stirred to combine and ready to enjoy.
 We paired the food with Cabernet Sauvignon, Robert Mondavi wine.